akbarnes/dupver/README.md

 # Dupver
 Dupver is a minimalist deduplicating version control system in Go based on the Restic chunking library.
-It is most similar to the binary version control system Boar https://bitbucket.org/mats_ekberg/boar/wiki/Home.
+It is most similar to the binary version control system Boar https://bitbucket.org/mats_ekberg/boar/wiki/Home, and to a lesser extent the commercial offering Perforce, though it borrows design conventions from the deduplicating backup applications Duplicacy, Restic and Borg.
 Dupver does not track files, rather it stores snapshots more like a backup program.
 Rather than traverse directories itself, Dupver uses an (uncompressed) tar file as input.
 Not that *only* tar files are accepted as input as Dupver relies on the tar container to
  1. provide the list of files in the snapshot
- 2. store metadata such as file modification times and permissions Dupver uses a centralized repository to take advantage of deduplication between working directories.
+ 2. store metadata such as file modification times and permissions

+Dupver uses a centralized repository to take advantage of deduplication between working directories.
 This means that dupver working directories can also be git repositories or subdirectories of git